William Edwards School

 William Edwards School (formerly William Edwards School and Sports College), commonly referred to by locals and students as Willy Eds, is a coeducational secondary comprehensive school with academy status, in Grays, Essex, England.
 It is a founding member of the South West Essex Community Education Trust (SWECET) and is its leading member.
 The current headteacher of the school is Simon Bell.
-The school first opened on 11 September 1962, gained specialist sports college status in 2002 and in 2004 also became a training school.
+The school first opened on 11 September 1962, gaining specialist sports college status in 2002 and in 2004 also became a training school.
 The school achieved outstanding in its Ofsted inspection of December 2010 after which it closed to make way for the current academy status school, reopening on 1 August 2011.
 In March 2017 the school was inspected and retained outstanding status.
 As of 2019 it requires improvement.

 The school claims to offer a wide range of GCSE options for students and to have adequate resources to support the students' learning.
 It has also retained specialist sports college status and claims to offer a "strong approach to the arts."
 The 2012-2013 academic year marked the 50th anniversary of the school’s opening and it had been serving the local community for 55 years.
 During this time, the school had achieved Platinum Artsmark status and received many sporting awards.